Kinvey/kinvey-cli/README.md

 ?
 Profile dev
 ```

-You can run `kinvey init` from any directory as it always writes you new profile in your home directory.
+You can run `kinvey init` from any directory as it always writes your new profile in your home directory.

 Next, you need to configure Kinvey CLI to connect to a Flex Service that you've already created using the Kinvey Console.